telefonicaid/fiware-cygnus/flume/README.md

 # Cygnus connector

-This connector is a (conceptual) derivative work of ngsi2cosmos (https://github.com/telefonicaid/fiware-livedemoapp/tree/master/package/ngsi2cosmos), and implements a Flume-based connector for context data coming from Orion Context Broker and aimed to be stored in a specific persistent storage, such as HDFS, CKAN or MySQL.
+This connector is a (conceptual) derivative work of [ngsi2cosmos](https://github.com/telefonicaid/fiware-livedemoapp/tree/master/package/ngsi2cosmos), and implements a Flume-based connector for context data coming from Orion Context Broker and aimed to be stored in a specific persistent storage, such as HDFS, CKAN or MySQL.

 ## Development

-All the details about Flume can be found at http://flume.apache.org/ but, as a reminder, some concepts will be explained here:
+All the details about Flume can be found at [flume.apache.org](http://flume.apache.org/), but, as a reminder, some concepts will be explained here:

 * A Flume source is an agent gathering event data from the real source (Twitter stream, a notification system, etc.), either by polling the source or listening for incoming pushes of data.
 Gathered data is sent to a Flume channel.
 * A Flume channel is a passive store (implemented by means of a file, memory, etc.) that holds the event until it is consumed by the Flume sink.
 * A Flume sink connects with the final destination of the data (a local file, HDFS, a database, etc.), taking events from the channel and consuming them (processing and/or persisting it).

 There exists a wide collection of already developed sources, channels and sinks.
 The Flume-based connector, also called Cygnus, development extends that collection by adding:

-* OrionRestHandler.
+* **OrionRestHandler**.
 A custom HTTP source handler for the default HTTP source.
 The existing HTTP source behaviour can be governed depending on the request handler associated to it in the configuration.
-In this case, the custom handler takes care of the method, the target and the headers (specially the Content-Type one) within the request, cheking everything is according to the expected request format (https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#ONCHANGE).
+In this case, the custom handler takes care of the method, the target and the headers (specially the Content-Type one) within the request, cheking everything is according to the expected [request format](https://forge.fi-ware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#ONCHANGE).
 This allows for a certain degree of control on the incoming data.
 The header inspection step allows for a content type identification as well by sending, together with the data, the Content-Type header.
-* OrionHDFSSink.
+* **OrionHDFSSink**.
 A custom sink that persists Orion content data in a HDFS deployment.
 There already exists a native Flume HDFS sink persisting each event in a new file, but this is not suitable for Cygnus.
-Within Cygnus, the data coming from Orion must be persisted in the Cosmos HDFS in the form of files (a file per entity) containing multiple lines, each line storing the value an entity's attribute has had in a certain timestamp.
+Within Cygnus, the data coming from Orion must be persisted in the Cosmos HDFS in the form of files (a file per entity) containing Json-like lines about the values such entity's attributes have had along time.
 Several HDFS backends can be used for the data persistence (WebHDFS, HttpFS, Infinity), all of them based on the native WebHDFS REST API from Hadoop.
-* OrionCKANSink.
+* **OrionCKANSink**.
 A custom sink that persists Orion context data in CKAN server instances (see http://docs.ckan.org/en/latest/).
-* OrionMySQLSink.
+* **OrionMySQLSink**.
 A custom sink for persisting Orion context data in a MySQL server.
 Each user owns a database, and each entity is mapped to a table within that database.
-Each entity's attribute update is persisted as a new row.
+Tables contain rows about the values such entity's attributes have had along time.

 All these new components (OrionRestHandler, OrionHDFSSink, etc) are combined with other native ones included in Flume itself (e.g. HttpSource), with the purpose of implementing the following data flow: